-I’m sure you all heard what happened a few days ago.
+I'm sure you all heard what happened a few days ago.
 Alerts of drones flying near the airport runway caused a shutdown of all operations.
 Every flight on Wednesday got cancelled.
-And then on Thursday, it happened again when I arrived at the airport.
+Then, on Thursday, it happened again when I arrived at the airport.
 And only for the one hour that prevented my plane from landing.

 So far, nobody has seen any footage or video recordings of these drones.
 Which is pretty astonishing.
 We live in the sharing age, so everybody is always ready to record with their phones.
 And London is one of the most controlled cities in the world.
 There would be CCTV cameras in toilets if they were legally allowed!